JackMcKew/jackmckew.dev/drafts/2020/gaining-access-hacking/gaining-access-hacking.md

 So what we will do is if our target file that we want to disguise as is name `the-book-of-reflex.pdf`.
 We will name our malicious executable as `the-book-of-reflfdp.exe`, and insert a right to left unicode character before `fdp.exe`, which will reverse the end of our file, thus ending up with `the-book-of-reflexe.pdf`.

 > Browsers will typically remove the right to left unicode character in file names, so make sure to zip the malicious file to bypass this.

+#### Spoofing Fake Emails

+There's lots of free options out there on the web for sending fake emails, but they will likely end up in the spam box of the target's email.
+Another option is to find a SMTP (Simple Mail Transfer Protocol) server that offers a free program, typically these are used for marketing by companies so less likely to end up in the spam.

+Kali also provides a utility called `sendemail` which we can use once we have a SMTP server to use.
+Find out more about this utility (with the source code) over at: <https://github.com/mogaal/sendemail>.

+Once we're able to send a fake email, we can now embed our spoofed malicious executable on a file sharing website (eg, Google drive) and include it in the email (see [Backdooring Any File Type](#backdooring-any-file-type)).

+> It's advisable to use an existing email that you know your target is familiar with from the information that you've gathered.

+#### BeEF (Browser Exploitation Framework)

+From the BeEF website itself: "BeEF is short for The Browser Exploitation Framework.
+It is a penetration testing tool that focuses on the web browser.".
+You can also find the source code over at <https://github.com/beefproject/beef>.

+What BeEF let's us do is insert some JavaScript code onto a website to 'hook' the website, allowing us to do lots of different things (eg, fake login pages, etc).
+Since the hook is just embedded in sites with JavaScript, this will enable attacks on any modern browser and device (eg, phones, tablets, laptops, etc).

+Once hooked you get all sorts of information on the target system including browser version, operating system, versions of capabilities (plugins) installed etc.

+> It is easiest to deploy BeEF and run the commands when you are the MITM in the network.
+This will also allow us to hook **all** websites the user visits rather than just the one.

+One example command we can use is to mimic a browser plug-in update to get the target to download and run a malicious backdoor.

+#### Using the Above - Outside the Local Network

+If you are using any of these attacks external to your local network, there's a few steps to configure to ensure:

+1. Router must handle reverse connections
+2. Use public IP vs Private IP of the router
+3. Forward the targeted port of the router to the attacking machine in the local network

+## Post Exploitation